-The advance-decline indicators can be divided into two groups.
-The issue-based indicators count the number of advancing issues, declining issues and unchanged issues on a given exchange.
-Volume-based indicators total the volume of advancing issues, the volume of declining issues and the volume of unchanged issues.
-Issues are mostly common stocks, but can also include closed-end funds, ADRs, and preferred stocks.
+Advance-Decline indicators can be divided into two groups: issue-based indicators, which count the number of advancing issues, declining issues and unchanged issues on a given exchange, and volume-based indicators, which total the volume of advancing issues, the volume of declining issues and the volume of unchanged issues.
+Issues are mostly common stocks, but can also include closed-end funds, ADRs and preferred stocks.

 Symbol Group: Advances, Declines and Unchanged Issues.

 Advancing Volume, Declining Volume and Unchanged Volume.
 Publisher: Interactive Data Corp (IDC) Update Frequency: Intraday or End-of-day (EOD) Links to Current Symbols: Advances, Declines and Unchanged Issues and Advances, Declines and Unchanged Volume